datacarpentry/python-socialsci/episodes/07-json.md

 ~~~
 {: .language-python}

-line. 'd' a list object and each entry in the list is a Dictionary object.
+line. `d` a list object and each entry in the list is a Dictionary object.

 ## Extract the fields we want into a flat format

 Despite the arbitrary complexity of a JSON document or a Python dictionary object, we can adopt a very systematic approach to extracting individual fields form the structure.

-The story so far: Our JSON file has been read into a variable 'd'.
-We know that 'd' is a list of dictionaries.
+The story so far: Our JSON file has been read into a variable `d`.
+We know that `d` is a list of dictionaries.
 Each dictionary represents a JSON document ( a record).

 We can print the contents of the first dictionary in the list with